-If you're still not sure if those payment methods are for you, here are some the jobs I know, which is suitable to be paid using one or more of those payment methods, when it's done remotely:
+If you’re still not sure if those payment methods are for you, here are some the jobs I know, which is suitable to get paid using one or more of those payment methods, when it’s done remotely:

 - Content Writer.

 - A consultant who works remotely (even if you’re a consultant for other fields than IT )

 But now that I think more about it.
 Those payment methods will also work, even if you’re not working remotely.
 Your employer can pay you using one of them.

 Please note that some the links can be affiliate links which will earn me some bucks when you signed up for the service without additional cost on your side.